belfargamedev/belfargamedev.github.io/src/content/posts/adjusting-boat/index.md

 It doesn't have a lot of pre-made classes that Godot has, but I'm excited to work with lua.
 This baby proof of concept has been made with 207 lines of code!
 And has a couple of improvements over the last one:

 * It has native SVG support via the [TÖVE](https://github.com/poke1024/tove2d) library - thank God it is still maintained!
-So we can make close up shots and still have a somewhat clean image:
+So we can make close up shots and still have a somewhat clean image, as it creates and render the vector graphics as meshes:

 ![Bear SVG close up](svg_close_up.png "Bear SVG close up")

 And the SVGs can be animated!
 It will be a nice polish, to be able to animate all the animal marbles into different expressions smoothly.
-Imagine this little bear guy smiling!
+Imagine this little bear guy closing its eyes in pain every time it hits a wall.
+Delightful! (no animals were hurt int the process of making this game)

 * Box2D is the physics engine used in [Angry Birds](https://www.angrybirds.com/), a game renowned by its physics!